Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 It can be very crowded.
 Security checks and immigration lines can be long.
 Though, they are constantly upgrading technology to enhance security while making efficiencies.
 We used Heathrow on a recent trip and were surprised at how much they had improved since the last time we were there.

-For more detailed information, see the section below on getting to London from Heathrow.
+For more detailed information on getting to London from Heathrow, skip to this section below.

 Gatwick is London’s second busiest airport.
 It is on the south side of the city and is a little further out than Heathrow.
-Gatwick is very convenient if you plan on traveling to Brighton or driving to Kent.
+However, it is easy enough to get into the center and east side of London.
+Gatwick is also very convenient if you plan on traveling to Brighton or driving to Kent.

 There are plenty of stores and restaurants to keep you entertained for a short time, though the main terminal areas can be quite crowded.

 Despite the proximity of Heathrow to London, most locals prefer using Gatwick.
-Though it is also a very busy airport, things just seem to work a bit smoother and lines are a bit shorter.
+It is still a very busy airport, but things just seem to work a bit smoother and lines are a bit shorter.

-For more detailed information, see the section below on getting to London from Gatwick Airport.
+For more detailed information on getting to London from Gatwick Airport, skip to this section below.

 London Luton, Stansted and Southend Airports